This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Does Seawater React With Semi-Permanent Hair Dye?

-Seawater is full of salt that is very potent.
+Seawater is full of salt which is very potent.

-Even though semi-permanent hair dyes contain fewer chemicals than permanent hair dyes, there is still a reaction between the two.
+Even though semi-permanent hair dyes contain fewer chemicals than permanent hair dyes, there is still a reaction between the dye and the salt.

-This results in a faded color that loses its glow and appeal over a given period.
+This results in a faded color that loses its glow and appeal over a period of time.

 The difference with semi-permanent hair dye is that the reaction is gradual.